Aramantos/MS3-D-and-D-Pocket-Book/README.md

 ---

-The Dungeons and Dragons Pocket book is an application designed for note taking in a more streamlined, structured user firendly way.
+The Dungeons and Dragons Pocket book is an application designed for note taking in a more streamlined, structured and user friendly way.

-The UX is focused on being able to create and edit a list of characters and games and storing detailed notations.
+The UX is focused on being able to create and edit a list of characters and games while storing detailed notations on each.

 ---